fourkitchens/fire/README.md

 # Development

-- Install the fire package from the source.
+- Install the FIRE package from the source.
 ```
 composer require fourkitchens/fire --dev --prefer-install=source
 ```